LaunchPlatform/beanhub-extract/README.md

 # beanhub-extract
 The simple library for extracting all kind of bank account transaction export files, mostly for [beanhub-import](https://github.com/LaunchPlatform/beanhub-import) to ingest and generate transactions

+**Note**: This project is still in early stage, still subject to rapid major changes

 ## Why?

 Have you ever wondered why each of us has to write our own different Beancount importers for the same bank again and again?